Image: DOC

 Appointment term: 1 July 2022 to 30 June 2026

 Aroha (Ngāti Awa, Ngāti Porou, and Tūhourangi) is appointed in consultation with the Minister of Tourism.
-Aroha (of Ngati Awa, Ngāti Porou and Tūhourangi) is an independent researcher currently working with the Biological National Science Challenge, Bio-Protection Aotearoa Centre of Research Excellence and Wakatū.
+Aroha (of Ngati Awa, Ngāti Porou and Tūhourangi).
+She is an independent researcher currently working with the Biological National Science Challenge, Bio-Protection Aotearoa Centre of Research Excellence and Wakatū.
 Specialising in indigenous cultural and intellectual property issues, mātauranga/Indigenous knowledge and participatory inclusive conservation.
 Aroha has previously served for 16 years on the Governing Council of the International Union for Conservation of Nature (IUCN) with eight of those years as elected global Chair of IUCN's Commission on Environmental, Economic and Social Policy (CEESP).
 Her career also spans across academia (Victoria University of Wellington) and the public service (Te Puni Kōkiri).

 Tak Mutu